Akarachudra/mongo-webapi-core-service/README.md

 You may need to other changes:
 * Implement your custom indexes.
 Just create new class inherited from Indexes and override CreateIndexes method.
 But please, don't forget to call base method in overrided, otherwise - data synchronization will work incorrect.
 * Implement your custom EntityService and override read/write methods.
-May be helpfull if you need write or read several entity types simultaneously.
+May be helpfull if you need write or read custom entity data.